silverstripe/bambusa-installer/README.md

 It's not meant to be used directly by the community.
 However, there's nothing stopping third party from re-using it for their own demo.
 SilverStripe doesn't provide official support for this project.

+## Docker setup

+WARNING: The docker image is specifically crafted for our internal Kubernetes stack.
+It is not supposed to suit any other needs.

+[docker](./docker/README.md) contains the docker setup and the deploy scripts

 ## License

     Copyright (c) 2007-2018, SilverStripe Limited - www.silverstripe.com